Arrest by Florida Highway Patrol

 LAKELAND FHP Station3247 Lakeland Hills Blvd.

 Lakeland, FL 33805

 Brooksville, FL 34604

 727/217-8820 Pinellas Troop C

-Finding a Lawyer after a FHP DUI Arrest
+Finding a Lawyer after an FHP DUI Arrest

-If you were arrested for driving under the influence of alcohol or chemical or controlled substances, then contact an attorney at the Sammis Law Firm in Tampa, FL.
+If you were arrested for driving under the influence of alcohol, chemical, or controlled substances, contact an attorney at the Sammis Law Firm in Tampa, FL.

-Whether you are charged with a first time DUI or a second or subsequent offense, then call us.
+Call us if you are charged with a first-time DUI or a second or subsequent offense.
 We can help you fight a DUI involving a breath test, a blood test, a urine test, or a refusal to submit to testing.

 Contact us for a free consultation to discuss your case during a free and confidential consultation.
 Call (813) 250-0500 today.